 Existence of a contract for data processing

-A contract for data processing (AV contract) is mandatory if two parties make an agreement involving the processing of digital data.
-It specifies the purpose and nature of the processing.
-Ideally, your e-learning provider already has an AV contract that your company or data protection officer reviews.
+A contract for data processing (AV contract) is mandatory when two parties make an agreement involving the processing of digital data.
+It specifies the appropriateness and nature of the processing.
+Ideally, your e-learning provider already has an AV contract that your company or your data protection officer reviews.

-And what about us at blink.it?
-Data protection is not only fundamentally important to us, but we also place great value on transparency and an easy application of data protection in e-learning.
-We not only meet the aforementioned criteria but also offer to adapt the consent form at user registration to our own data protection policies.
-This allows for individual provisions for you and your participants to be included.
+And us at blink.it?
+Data protection is not only fundamentally important to us, but we also place great value on transparency and ease of application of data protection in e-learning.
+Thus, we not only fulfill the above points but also offer to adapt the consent form during user registration according to our own data protection regulations.
+This way, individual regulations for you and your participants can also be included.
 And by the way: All blink.it employees have completed a basic data protection training.

 Tip 3: When in doubt – anonymize data

-If there is no sufficient reason to collect personal data in e-learning, you can still anonymize or pseudonymize the data in accordance with data protection laws.
-For example, when evaluating an online training, it may not be important to know how each individual participant performed.
-If it is about the overall success of the e-learning measure, the trainer should compile the data in such a way that no inferences can be made about individual results.
+If there is no sufficient reason to collect personal data in e-learning, you can still anonymize or pseudonymize the data in the interest of data protection.
+Thus, when evaluating an online training, it may not be important how the individual participant performed.
+If it concerns the overall success of the e-learning measure, the trainer should summarize the data in such a way that no conclusions can be drawn about individual results.

-Involve the data protection officer from the very beginning, pay attention to transparency, and check the AV contract – then you can seamlessly integrate e-learning and data protection!
+Involve the data protection officer from the outset, pay attention to transparency, and review the AV contract – then you can reconcile e-learning and data protection without difficulties!